MicrosoftDocs/VBA-Docs/excel/Concepts/about-the-powerpivot-model-object-in-excel.md

 - Filtering data in one table by data in a related table
 - Filtering data by related columns
 - Integrating columns from multiple tables into a PivotTable/PivotChart
 - Keeping workbooks smaller by not having to repeat data

 ## Single Models Only
-<a name="XLPowerPivotModel_Single"> </a>

 Excel with the PowerPivot add-in creates a single model in the workbook to which it can add data sources, create, modify, and relate tables.
 There can only be a single model in a workbook.

 ## Working with OLAP data sources
-<a name="XLPowerPivotModel_OLAP"> </a>

 When connecting to an OLAP data source such as Analysis Services and creating OLAP PivotTables, PivotCharts, Slicers or Cube functions, no model is created.
 Workbooks created with the PowerPivot add-in can be uploaded to SharePoint, loaded in memory on the server, and accessed by other workbooks as if it were a normal instance of SQL Server Analysis Services.

-## Triggering the creation of a PowerPivot Model
+## Trigger the creation of a PowerPivot Model
-<a name="XLPowerPivotModel_Triggering"> </a>

 By default, XLSX files in Excel 2010 and Excel do not have a PPM initialized in them until the model is deemed necessary.
 Certain actions trigger the creation of a PPM if there is no existing model in the workbook.
 The following sections describe the actions that will trigger the creation of a PPM when it does not exist in the workbook.

-### Adding a new non-legacy data source
+### Add a new non-legacy data source

 Any time you import certain types of data, a new model is created in the workbook (if one does not already exist) that contains the connection properties, table representation of the workbook data sources, and the relationships between them.
 This includes internal data sources like ranges and tables.
-Table 1 lists the different data sources that can be integrated with the PPM.
+The following table lists the different data sources that can be integrated with the PPM.

- **Table 1.
-Data sources compatible with the PowerPivot Model**

 |**Data Source**|**Description**|**Table Preview**|**Query Supported**|
 |:-----|:-----|:-----|:-----|